 Scorecards in software engineering are typically used to track and monitor metrics of codebases.
 In the context of security, a well-known implementation is the OpenSSF Scorecard project, which assesses the trustworthiness of GitHub repositories.
 However, this approach can also be applied to track security metrics within our own repositories.

-This approach is particularly useful because many team security requirements are nowaday implemented or visible there.
+This approach is particularly useful because many team security requirements are nowadays implemented or visible there.
 For example, a scorecard could be used to check if AST tools are correctly integrated in the build pipeline, secrets are properly protected, IoC security settings, or repository configurations such as enabled merge/pull request approvals or restricted ACLs.
-We could also connect a scorecard with AST or ASOC/ASPM tool to include vulnerability metrics in it as well.
+We could also connect a scorecard with AST or ASOC/ASPM tool to include vulnerability metrics.

-The following screenshot shows an example of such a scorecard implementation that I’ve recently wrote a POC for.
-The idea is that each team can use it to continously scan their own codebases to check their current state of implemented security requirements.
-The JSON output could be faciliated within the build pipeline as well.
+The following screenshot shows an example of such a scorecard implementation that I’ve recently written a POC for.
+The idea is that each team can use it to continuously scan their own codebases to check their current state of implemented security requirements.
+The JSON output could be facilitated within the build pipeline as well.
 This approach could also be easily scaled to scan multiple repositories at once, with results visualized in a dashboard (e.g., Grafana) for ongoing issue tracking and improved oversight.

-This is why I emphasized the importance of defining measurable security requirements above — because it enables us to test them automatically like demonsrated here.
-Using such an approach enhances the visibility of security requirements and generally leads to greater acceptance among software engineers because it is now transparent to them what they have to do to deploy an artefact in production.
+This is why I emphasized the importance of defining measurable security requirements above — because it enables us to test them automatically as demonstrated here.
+Using such an approach enhances the visibility of security requirements and generally leads to greater acceptance among software engineers because it is now transparent to them what they have to do to deploy an artifact in production.
 Security dashboards could also be built to collect security metrics from other systems – for instance from like from a ticketing system such as JIRA.

-By combining multiple of such sources, InfoSec could thereby continuously monitor KPIs for particular products, dev teams or org units such as:
+By combining multiple sources, InfoSec can continuously monitor security KPIs for specific dev teams or, in aggregate, for organizational units, such as:

-• SSDLC Compliance & Health: SSDLC practices implemented and performed (e.g. training, threat modeling performed), MTTR
+- SSDLC Compliance & Health: SSDLC practices implemented and performed (e.g. training, threat modeling performed), MTTR (Mean Time to Remediate), or MTTU (Mean Time to Update)

-• Security Risks: Open AppSec risks owned by the particular unit including unmanaged vulnerabilities
+- Security Risks: Open AppSec risks owned by the particular unit

 Conclusion

-The disconnect between governance and software engineering is a common issue in many organizations that InfoSec functions are often not even aware of.
-To address this, we should focus on two main areas: making security requirements more practical and clear, and increasing transparency.
+The disconnect between governance and software engineering is a common issue in many organizations, one that InfoSec functions may not even fully be aware of.
+To fix this, we should focus on two main areas: (1) making security requirements in AppSec policies & standards more practical and clear, and (2) increasing transparency around requirement implementation and associated security risks within dev teams and software artifacts.

 Ensure each requirement is both actionable and measurable.
-Clearly define specific actions that software engineers need to take and include measurable criteria for tracking its progress and ensuring transparency.
+Clearly define specific actions that software engineers need to take and include measurable criteria for tracking its progress and ensuring transparency and accountability.

-Tailor requirements so that software engineers only see those relevant to them.
-Reduce the number of requirements by leveraging automation, secure defaults, and guardrails wherever possible.
-Automate security compliance checks and provide teams with the tools to self-monitor their security health & compliance.
+Tailor requirements so that software engineers only see those relevant to their work.
+Reduce the number of requirements by leveraging automation, secure defaults, and guardrails where possible.
+Automate security compliance checks and provide teams with the tools to self-monitor the security health & compliance of their code.

-While smaller organizations may only need to define one set of requirements, larger once would have to build different levels of abstraction, e.g. AppSec policies, standards like an SSDLC, frameworks and (project-specific) team requirements.
+While smaller organizations may only need to define one set of requirements, larger ones would have to build multiple abstraction levels, e.g. an AppSec policy, an SSDLC, frameworks, and (project-specific) team requirements.
+This layered approach ensures that each target audience receives relevant, actionable requirements tailored to their specific context, while still aligning with the organization’s broader governance objectives.

 Disclaimer: The opinions expressed in this article are solely my own.
 The purpose is to encourage dialogue and not to solicit consultations or offer professional advice.
 Feel free to join the discussion on LinkedIn!